 Frequently asked questions

-This page is meant to answer the operational, brokerage, risk, and onboarding questions serious clients usually want to review before they connect a Tradovate account and consider live automation.
+This page is meant to answer the operational, brokerage, risk, and onboarding questions serious clients usually want to review before they connect their broker login and consider live automation.

 What is Forward Edge Futures?

-Forward Edge Futures is a private automated futures execution platform for self-directed Tradovate accounts.
-The software connects to an approved client-owned brokerage account and executes a rules-based Nasdaq futures strategy when automation is enabled.
+Forward Edge Futures is a broker-connected automated futures execution platform for self-directed supported accounts connected through a secure Tradovate connection.
+The software connects to a client-owned brokerage account and executes a rules-based Nasdaq futures strategy when automation is enabled.
 Clients keep control of their own account, funding, withdrawals, and platform access.

 Is this capital management or a managed account?